JuliaEditorSupport/atom-language-julia/README.md

 ## Toggling docstrings

-Two Atom commands are provided to toggle all docstrings or the docstring under the cursor: `language-julia:togglealldocstrings` and `language-julia:togglealldocstrings`.
+Two Atom commands are provided to toggle all docstrings or the docstring under the cursor: `language-julia:togglealldocstrings` and `language-julia:toggledocstrings`.
 These are not assigned keys.
 Here is one example of adding these to keymaps using org-mode style keys:

 ```
 'atom-text-editor[data-grammar="source julia"]:not([mini])':